brigoste/CIRRUS/discretization/README.md

     └── [ ] Matrix/vector assembly interface
 ```

-These future abstractions should build on the existing separation between flux construction, reconstruction, operator assembly, and the linear-system layer rather than collapsing those responsibilities back together.
+These future abstractions should build on the existing separation between flux construction, contribution representation, reconstruction, operator assembly, and the linear-system layer rather than collapsing those responsibilities back together.